workingDog/scalakml/README.md

 This scalakml library needs more testing and more documentation.

-The gx: extension PACKAGE has only what is in the official kml22gx.xsd schema, it does not include many of the gx: elements from Google listed in reference 2.
+The gx: extension package has only what is in the official kml22gx.xsd schema, it does not include many of the gx: elements from Google listed in reference 2.

 Some very basic examples and kml files from http://code.google.com/p/kml-samples/ are included.